 DAY 1 – AO NANG BEACH – WAT KAEW KORAWARAM – WAT THAM SUA (TIGER CAVE)

-Ao Nang Beach is the sprightly tourist destination in Krabi.
-Although Ao Nang is a short 30 minutes’ drive from Krabi town there, the area near Ao Nang beach is heavily populated and tourist-centric with hotels, resorts, clubs, bars, restaurants, bakeries, Tour agencies, Street markets and so much more.
+Ao Nang Beach is a sprightly tourist destination in Krabi.
+Ao Nang is a short 30-minute drive from Krabi town.
+However, the area near Ao Nang beach is very busy and tourist-centric.
+It is lined with hotels, resorts, clubs, bars, restaurants, bakeries, Tour agencies, Street markets and so much more.

-Apart from spending a good amount of time at this lovely beach, I would suggest taking a long walk from end to end and experience the bustling aura of south Thailand.
+You can happily spend a good amount of time at this lovely beach.
+I would also suggest taking a long walk from end to end to experience the bustling aura of south Thailand.
 All types of food are available in this stretch from American, European, Thai, Japanese & Indian.

-I enjoyed walking to the temple most since there is a row of unique lamp posts in traditional Thai design on both sides and then there are dragons on the handrail while you climb up to the temple floor.
-A very sweet spot to Instagram 😉 The opening hours are from 10 am to 5 pm and there is no entry fee.
+I enjoyed walking to the temple.
+Mostly because of the rows of unique lamp posts in traditional Thai design on both sides.
+On top of that, there are dragons on the handrail while you climb up to the temple floor.
+A very sweet spot to Instagram 😉.
+The opening hours are from 10 am to 5 pm and there is no entry fee.

 While climbing you will start getting an aerial view of Krabi town.
-And it’s all miles and miles of green forests and limestone mountains in grading shades of colors of blue in many layers as you see from the top.
-There is an enormous golden-colored statue of Buddha on the top and as nice as it looks in the day time, it’s just so much grander at night since it is completely lit up and looks so vibrant against the dark sky.
+And it’s all miles and miles of green forests and limestone mountains in grading shades of colours of blue in many layers as you see from the top.
+There is an enormous golden statue of Buddha on the top.
+And as nice as it looks in the daytime, it’s just so much grander at night.
+The statue is completely lit up and looks so vibrant against the dark sky.

-Try to take this either in the morning or in the evening hours when the sun is the little cooler and the heat is less.
-Sunset is a great time to be on the top but try to descend before the dark or it gets a little risky to climb down the steep stairs at night.
-The timings of entry are from 8 am to 5 pm where you cannot enter after 5 pm but can climb down afterward.
+Try to take this either in the morning or in the evening hours when the sun is a little cooler and the heat is less.
+Sunset is a great time to be on the top but tries to descend before the dark or it gets a little risky to climb down the steep stairs at night.
+The timings of entry are from 8 am to 5 pm where you cannot enter after 5 pm but can climb down afterwards.
 There is no entry ticket to this.

 DAY 2- RAILAY BEACH & CAVES – 4 ISLAND TOUR – KOH PODA – KOH GAI (CHICKEN ISLAND) – KOH TUB – KOH MOR